 Animals can be found all throughout the Old Testament.
 Their significant presence shows that they play an integral role in God's divine plan.
 From the very beginning in Genesis to the praises in Psalms and the prophetic language in Isaiah, animals are celebrated and acknowledged as an important part of God's creation.
 In this section, I will explore the celebration of animals in three specific Old Testament texts: Genesis 1, Psalm 148, and Isaiah 11, illustrating how these scriptures show the value God places on animals and how we, in turn, should also recognize their worth.

 In Genesis 1, the creation story provides a foundation for understanding the role of all living things, including animals, in the ordering of God’s creation out of chaos.
 On the sixth day, God declares, “Let the earth bring forth living creatures according to their kinds: livestock and creeping things and beasts of the earth” (Genesis 1:24, ESV).
 The Hebrew term for “living creatures” (נֶפֶשׁ חַיָּה, nephesh chayyah) connotes not just biological life but also the presence of a soul, indicating that animals possess a spirit.
 As we explore the importance of life within God’s creation, it is significant to consider how the understanding of the soul and its implications for salvation, especially concerning animals.
 “The term nephesh is often translated as ‘soul’ but more accurately refers to the life force or living being.
 It indicates that animals, like humans, possess a life that is meaningful in God’s creation.”
 This verse highlights that animals are not an afterthought but a significant part of God’s design.
 Following this, God blesses the creatures by saying, “Be fruitful and multiply and fill the earth” (Genesis 1:28, ESV), a command that emphasizes their role in the ecosystem.
-In the book Bible and Ecology, Bauckham states, “The command to ‘be fruitful and multiply’ was given not to humanity but also to the animals, affirming their role in God’s creation and their contribution to the biodiversity that reflects God’s creative intent.”
+In Bible and Ecology, Bauckham states, “The command to ‘be fruitful and multiply’ was given not to humanity but also to the animals, affirming their role in God’s creation and their contribution to the biodiversity that reflects God’s creative intent.”

 In Genesis, we see that humans are called to be good stewards of creation, which is to have dominion over the animals (Genesis 1:26, ESV).
 To have “dominion” (רָדָה, radah) conveys a sense of loving care rather than control.
 N.T.
 Wright speaks of this notion: “The call to exercise dominion is not a call to domination, but to stewardship—an invitation to reflect God’s love and care for all of creation.”
 He goes on to say, “To have dominion means to be responsible for the flourishing of creation, ensuring that all creatures thrive within the harmony that God intended.”
 Humanity is made in God’s image, and God trusts humanity with the care of all that’s living on the planet.
 So this shows the relationship between humans and animals should be one of care and respect.
 The story in Genesis concludes with God declaring creation “very good” (Genesis 1:31, ESV).
 The final affirmation here would include animals, once again showing they have intrinsic value in God’s eyes.
-Thus, Genesis 1 lays out from the beginning that animals are beloved in God’s eyes and therefore deserve respect and care.
+Thus, Genesis 1 lays out from the beginning that animals are created by God and beloved and therefore deserve respect and care.